chef/chef-web-docs/chef_master/source/server_manage_clients.rst

 .. tag server_rbac_clients

-A client is an actor that has permission to access the Chef server.
-A client is most often a node (on which the chef-client runs), but is also a workstation (on which knife runs), or some other machine that is configured to use the Chef server API.
-Each request to the Chef server that is made by a client uses a private key for authentication that must be authorized by the public key on the Chef server.
+A client is an actor that has permission to access the Chef Infra Server.
+A client is most often a node (on which the Chef Infra Client runs), but is also a workstation (on which knife runs), or some other machine that is configured to use the Chef Infra Server API.
+Each request to the Chef Infra Server that is made by a client uses a private key for authentication that must be authorized by the public key on the Chef Infra Server.

 .. end_tag